Alice Williams is a Melbourne-based author and columnist.

 She celebrated this milestone by having a quarter-life crisis and becoming a yoga teacher.
 Alice lives in Melbourne with her partner and two young children.

-Her latest book Bad Yogi (Affirm Press) is out now.
+Her latest book Bad Yogi (Affirm Press) published in 2018.

 For more of her rants, pop over here.